GuillaumeAmat/knuckle/README.md

 - [Jest][jest-url]
 - Etc.

-They are all available by typing `knuckle`, followed by their own name:
+They are all available by typing `knuckle`, followed by their own name.
+But remember to `add` them and `knuckle up` to generate and use the configurations:

 ```bash
 $ npx knuckle prettier 'src/**/*' --list-different